kurodenkou/fancontrol/README.md

 3) (optionally) run the web script if you want a simple website to monitor your fan rpm and cpu temps.

 This wasnt meant to be something amazing.
 The purpose of this project was simply to quiet my office a little bit.

+Note, if youre having issues with the snmp stuff do a `pip3 install pysnmplib`.
+For some reason pysnmp isnt right.